Dynamic Matrix Update

 -

-: Include both stable and latest versions- Comprehensive coverage for both stability and future-proofing
+both: Include both stable and latest versions- Comprehensive coverage for both stability and future-proofing

 - Best for libraries and frameworks that need wide compatibility